johnHostetter/soft-computing-pyrenees-integration/README.md

 If nothing is negatively affected, the changes/fixes can then be merged to the main branch.</p>

-<p>For the original post advocating for Git submodules, see [here](https://stackoverflow.com/questions/45557791/suggestion-on-import-python-module-from-another-github-project).</p>
+For the original post advocating for Git submodules, see [here](https://stackoverflow.com/questions/45557791/suggestion-on-import-python-module-from-another-github-project).